Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGISRuntime.WinUI.Viewer/Samples/Layers/ChangeFeatureLayerRenderer/readme.md

 ## About the data

-This sample displays a feature layer in Riverside County, California, showing parcels of land and whether they have pool permits.
-Red polygons indicate parcels that do have permits.
+This sample displays a feature layer in Warren Wilson College, North Carolina, showing carbon storage of trees on campus.
+The size of each circle is proportional to that particular tree's carbon storage total.

 ## Tags